Updated on January 3, 2023

 Sans serif typefaces are considered more modern than serif typefaces.
 They lack the strokes that distinguish a serif typeface, hence the use of the French word "sans," which means “without.”
 Sans serif typefaces are often used to signify something clean, minimal, friendly, or modern.

 Some of the most popular sans serif typefaces are Arial, Helvetica, Open Sans, Calibri, and Verdana.
+Pluralsight's official font (as seen in this post) is a Sans Serif font.
 Sans serif fonts are often used on the web for large groups of text because of the lower DPI (dots per inch) that screens have compared to print.
-Sans serif fonts are generally easier for children to read because they're simpler.
+They are also generally easier for children to read because they're simpler.

 If you want to convey a friendly, approachable vibe, a sans serif typeface may be the best choice.
 Many companies choose sans serif typefaces when they want to be seen as young, hip, and casual.
 Start-up and technology companies often use this category of typeface to convey their relatability and cutting-edge style.
 As we mentioned above, this is also the preferred font style for designing for websites, thanks to the increased readability.

-There are three main types of sans serif fonts: humanist, transitional, and geometric.
+The three main types of sans serif fonts are similar to serif fonts.
+They are humanist, transitional, and geometric.

 Humanist sans serif typefaces emulate calligraphy and have minimalist contrasting strokes.
 These design of these typefaces are good matches for small text and small text, so they're often used in government, education, or finance work.
 Gill Sans and Whitney are considered Humanist sans serif typefaces.